mydogspies/bringbackdada/README.md

 projects.
 As a firm believer in open source and copy-left license forms, the source code for this project can be found here.

+This project is written in Java 11/EE using the Spring framework and persists against a MySQL database.
+Testing is done with Junit5 and Mockito plus Circle CI.
+The site runs as a Docker container on a DigitalOcean droplet.

+####IMPORTANT

 Note though that the repo here is parts of the development environment and does not necessarily represent the final production version.
 Use it if you are looking for subjective examples of a what a simple but working website based on Spring could